dhutsj/k8s-practice/argocd/argocd-notifications/README.md

 You can refer to `patch_app.txt`.

 ### Slack
-You can refer to https://argocd-notifications.readthedocs.io/en/stable/services/slack/ for Slack notification.
+You can refer to the official [Slack notification](https://argocd-notifications.readthedocs.io/en/stable/services/slack/) guide.